Which Introductory Course Should I Take?

 0190 is offered in the fall.
 It compresses much of the first-year curriculum into a single semester by spending significantly less time on fundamentals of programming.
 Students cannot enroll directly into 0190; instead they must qualify for it by taking a placement exam administered the summer before.
 (The placement is self-contained, so even students with no prior computing background are welcome to try it out.)
 Additional information is available on the 0190 home page.

-Taking 0190 does not reduce the total number of courses that a student must take for a CS concentration.
+Students who take 0190 can go directly to more advanced courses, without taking CSCI 0200.
+Taking 0190 does not, however, reduce the total number of courses that a student must take for a CS concentration.
 Students will take an additional course (of their choosing) to act as the second course of their introductory sequence.
-Many students go on to take 0200 after 0190, especially if they did not have a strong grounding in object-oriented programming prior to starting at Brown.
+Some students go on to take 0200 after 0190, especially if they did not have a strong grounding in object-oriented programming prior to starting at Brown.

 Consult the FAQ on the 0190 website for answers to most questions (and directions for contacting the professor, Shriram Krishnamurthi).